dbeniamin/1-100_PythonCode_Challenge/README.md

 - Sunburst chart with regional data breakdown.
 - Observing patterns in the given data sheet.

+**10.02.2025 → day 80 - t-Tests & Distributions** - Analyzing data, creating charts to observe trends.
+- Analysing the yearly data split by point of instrest in the main data set.
+- Visualising distributions and testing for statistical significance.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.